 Commitment to Clients and Communities

-Before joining the firm, I worked at UP Development, LLC, an affordable housing developer in Chicago.
-I focused on early-cycle development issues, including acquisitions, zoning, community engagement, pro forma building, and the assembly of financing applications for various sources.
-Prior to joining UP, I was a Community Development Fellow at Chicago Lawyer’s Committee for Civil Rights Under the Law, where I worked on New Markets Tax Credits transactions and assisted community groups in their efforts to secure Community Benefits Agreements in addition to my broader representation of non-profits and small businesses through CLC’s legal clinic.
+Before joining the firm, I worked at UP Development, an affordable housing developer in Chicago.
+I focused on early-cycle development issues, including acquisitions, zoning, community engagement, financial modeling, and the assembly of financing applications for various sources.
+Prior to joining UP, I was a Community Development Fellow at Chicago Lawyer’s Committee for Civil Rights Under the Law, where I worked on NMTC transactions, engaged in CLC’s Community Benefits Agreement practice, and represented not-for-profits and small businesses through CLC’s legal clinic.

 - American Bar Association